Adhamkhaled12/Task-Management/README.md

 - **Route:** `POST /api/users/register`

   - **Description:** Register a new user.
-An email will be sent to verify the email address.
+An email will be sent with an OTP code to verify the email address .
 You will be able to log in only after verifying your email.
   - **Request Body:**
     ```json
     {